 The Faculty of Arts at Arkin University of Creative Arts and Design (ARUCAD) is delighted to announce the appointment of Professor Tim Brennan as Visiting Professor.
-Professor Brennan is Head of the School of Fine Art at Manchester School of Art (MSoA) in the UK, the second oldest Arts institution in the country after London’s Royal College of Art.
+Professor Brennan is Head of the Art and Performance Department at Manchester School of Art (MSoA) in the UK, the second oldest Arts institution in the country after London’s Royal College of Art.
 Brennan will visit ARUCAD regularly to present talks, master classes and workshops to our students and the creative communities in Cyprus.

 This appointment further consolidates our new double-degree partnership programme between ARUCAD and MSoA with both parties looking forward to new creative collaborations among the two institutions.